The Early Years Foundation Stage Curriculum

 EYFS and Year 1

-Our EYFS unit and Year 1 unit follow an EYFS model.
+Our EYFS unit (Nursery and Reception children) and Year 1 unit follow an EYFS model.

 The EYFS is based upon four principles: